Soncrates/CouseraProgrammingAssignmentDataClean/README.md

  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 There is one r script,run_analysis.R , which when sourced into r command line, it will execute it's main function.
-To disable this, you must edit the rscript and comment out the last line.
+To disable this, you must edit the rscript and comment out the last command (line 125).

+The r script can also execute verification to double check the calculations are accurate.
+This can be enabled by uncommenting the for loop at the end  of main function (line 120:122)

 ##Expected Inputs